Failistig/PL_Analysis_Tool/README.md

 Using the GUI:

 Click on "Load File" to select a text file containing photoluminescence measurement data.
-Select the types of plots you want to visualize (Spectra, Instability Gradient, Halide Segregation, and their logarithmic counterparts).
+Select the types of plots you want to visualize (Spectra, Instability Gradient, Relative Change, and their logarithmic counterparts).
 Click on "Plot All" to generate the plots.
 Use the "Save Plots" button to save the current plots as PNG files.
-Click on "Update Raw Plot" to refresh the raw data plot based on selected time intervals.
+.
+.
+.
+.
+.
+.